Reforming vocational education

 Overall term: 2008 to 2014 (2017)

-Viet Nam aims to develop into an industrialised country by 2020, following a path of ‘green’ growth.
+Viet Nam is aspiring to develop into an industrialised country by 2020, following a path of ‘green’ growth.
 Vocational education is central to this aspiration; the demand for skilled workers is increasing steadily as the country’s economy continues to grow, new technical challenges emerge and Viet Nam pursues regional and international competitiveness.
-There is a shortage of skilled workers and technicians with practice oriented vocational qualifications, yet around 1.4 million people enter the labour market each year.
-Only about 27% of workers currently have training relevant to the jobs they do, while just 15% have completed formal vocational training.

 The training available for the labour force in Viet Nam has improved and has been adapted to meet the needs of a green and sustainable economy.

-The programme is cooperating with its Vietnamese partners to implement comprehensive reforms to vocational education.
-It provides policy and system advisory services and supports selected training institutions in improving the quality of the training they offer, and in building up a network of competence centres for vocational training.
+The programme is cooperating with its Vietnamese partners to implement comprehensive TVET reform.
+It provides policy and system advisory services and supports selected training institutions in improving the quality of the training they offer, and in making training more needs driven and practical.

 Results achieved so far

-- Some 90% of those graduating from the supported training institutions, completing courses promoted by the programme in metalwork, electro-technology and mechatronics, have already found employment.
+- Ninety-four per cent of graduates from the supported TVET institutes who have completed courses promoted by the programme in metalwork, electro-technology and mechatronics have found employment appropriate to their training.

-- The value of vocational training is now more highly appreciated.
-Photo exhibitions and careers advice reaching thousands of young people and their parents have contributed to this.
+- Social recognition of TEVT and the training courses offered by the institutes supported has improved.
+Image campaigns, photo exhibitions and career information reaching thousands of young people and parents have contributed to this.